bem/bem-sdk/packages/walk/README.md

 ### 5. Get information about found files

-Pass the walk() method the `levels` and `config` objects.
+Pass the `walk()` method the `levels` and `config` objects.

 Streaming is used for getting data about found files.
 When a portion of data is received, the `data` event is generated and [information about the found file](#output-data) is added to the `files` array.
-If an error occurs, `bem-walk` stops processing the request and returns a response containing the error ID and description.
+If an error occurs, `walk` stops processing the request and returns a response containing the error ID and description.
 The `end` event occurs when all the data has been received from the stream.

 ```js
 const files = [];